taataa/tapspace/docs/tutorial/index.md

 ## Direct manipulation

-The `taaspace.Touchable` enables [direct manipulation](https://www.nngroup.com/articles/direct-manipulation/) in Taaspace apps.
-It recognizes mouse and touch gestures on Taaspace elements and makes the elements react in a natural, paper-like way.
+The `tapspace.Touchable` enables [direct manipulation](https://www.nngroup.com/articles/direct-manipulation/) in Tapspace apps.
+It recognizes mouse and touch gestures on Tapspace elements and makes the elements react in a natural, paper-like way.

 Touchable's simplistic interaction design is based on usability research and ensures good design principles:
 - **No double tap** or triple+ tap gestures.
 They are hard for users to discover.
 Instead, updated the interface after each single tap in a way that tells user that another tap is needed.